flipz357/flipz357.github.io/blog/blog.md

 [Chomsky is wrong, or is he?](https://www.juriopitz.com/2024/08/21/chomsky-llm.html)

 *An ACL best-paper seems to have "disproven" Chomsky's claim that LLMs can model all languages with "equal facility".
-But I argue that the story is more nuanced.*
+I argue that the story is more nuanced.*

 ---